 Having an affinity for storytelling, Jaimee Swift is a truth-seeker at heart.
 Holding a Bachelor of Arts in Communications and Master of Arts in Political Science from Temple University and Howard University, respectively, Swift is passionate about racial and social justice, gender and health equity.
-She’s been published in an array of media outlets including The Huffington Post, The Grio, For Harriet, OkayAfrica, Blavity, Heed Magazine, Salon.com, LA Progressive, the U.S. Fund for UNICEF, and Montgomery Media.
+She’s been published in an array of media outlets including The Washington Post, AfroPunk, The Huffington Post, The Grio, For Harriet, OkayAfrica, Blavity, Heed Magazine, Salon.com, LA Progressive, the U.S. Fund for UNICEF, and Montgomery Media.
 Having interviewed several prominent politicians, journalists and activists such as Dilma Rousseff, the first female president of Brazil; Dr. Mona Hanna-Attisha, the pediatrician who uncovered the Flint water crisis; and former CNN anchor, Zain Verjee, Swift is a PhD candidate and graduate fellow at Howard University, studying Afro-Brazilian women activists efforts to counter racialized state violence and gender-based violence in Salvador da Bahia, Brazil.

 She was also Editor-at-Large for The Hilltop newspaper, “the student voice of Howard University since 1924”, which was started by renown author, writer, and Harlem Renaissance extraordinaire, Zora Neale Hurston.
 Swift is the first Editor-at-Large in the history of the newspaper.
 She is in the 2017 cohort of contributing writers for the African-American Intellectual History Society’s (AAIHS) blog, Black Perspectives and sits on the board of AAIHS.
 She is also the Communications and Development Fellow at One Common Unity, an organization whose mission is to “break cycles of violence and builds compassionate, healthy communities through the transformative power of music, arts, and peace education.”